 The Chicago Blackhawks were founded in 1926 and have spent their entire existence in Chicago, Illinois.
 The Blackhawks have been one of the NHL's oldest franchises, and since their inception nearly 90 years ago, have been one of the most successful.

 Throughout their long history, the Blackhawks have won their division 15 times, most recently in 2013.
 The Blackhawks have won their conference three times- 1992, 2010, and 2013.
 In addition, Chicago has won the Stanley Cup five times- 1934, 1938, 1961, 2010, and 2013.
 Also, the Blackhawks have won the Presidents' Trophy twice- 1991, and 2013.

 The Chicago Blackhawks had a great 2015-2016 regular season.
-They finished the season with 103 points, tied for the third best record in the Western Conference with the Anaheim Ducks behind the St. Louis Blues and the Dallas Stars.
+They finished the season with 103 points, tied for the third-best record in the Western Conference with the Anaheim Ducks behind the St. Louis Blues and the Dallas Stars.
 Due to the NHL's somewhat odd playoff scheduling, the Blackhawks found themselves facing the St. Louis Blues in round one, and the Blues won in seven games.
 The Blackhawks entered the off-season with little work to do.
-Basically they feel that they just need polish up a few things and the team will be contenders once again.
-Their most notable off-season move was trading their first round draft choice along with Marko Dano to the Winnipeg Jets in exchange for Andrew Ladd, Jay Harrison, and Matt Frazier.
+They feel that they just need to polish up a few things and the team will be contenders once again.
+Their most notable off-season move was trading their first-round draft choice along with Marko Dano to the Winnipeg Jets in exchange for Andrew Ladd, Jay Harrison, and Matt Frazier.